Greensand321/Music_Indexer/README.md

 The indexer will exit with an error if the real `mutagen` package is missing, so ensure all dependencies are installed before running.

+The **Quality Checker** now imports the indexer's `fingerprint_generator` module.
+Make sure the Music Indexer package itself is installed (e.g.
+`pip install .`) so this dependency is available when running the Quality Checker.

 ## Quickstart

 ```bash